 Mashed potatoes are great on the table but they don’t have to take a ton of time.
 There are so many easy shortcuts like frozen Steam n’ Mash potatoes or even prepared mashed potatoes.
 However you make them, you can prepare them ahead of time and keep them, or other vegetables, warm in a lined crock pot.
 With a lot of people coming to the party, take a shortcut and spend your prep time in better ways.

 Did you know you can use the crock pot to make your hot rolls, too?

 Using crock pots and crock pot liners to keep food warm is a big help if you are hosting a big buffet.
 I love crock pot liners because I don’t have to spend hours scrubbing out the crock pot after the party.

 Using a big counter top roaster can free up oven space and is a great way to cook your turkey or ham.
 They even sell liners for roasters!

 We order a smoked turkey from a local BBQ restaurant each year.
 It’s fully cooked but still has to be heated up to the proper temperature.
 Plan hour oven time accordingly.

 While you may have visions of beautiful crystal and shiny cutlery laid out on a formal tablescape, that ends up creating a lot of dishes.
 Washing up dishes for 5 hours after all of the festivities is not my idea of fun.
 For Big holidays we use disposable plates, cups, and cutlery.
 There are lots of environmentally friendly options out there.

 Have lots of kids (or kids at heart) at your holiday party?
-Some classic games offer entertainment that can make lots of fun and fond memories.
+Some classic games like The Irish Lottery offer entertainment that can make lots of fun and fond memories.
 Spice it up with some fun prizes ranging from gift cards to fun little holiday toys.

 I hope these holiday helper ideas make your entertaining easier and help you save time that can be spent better making memories.